End laws marking dogs as dangerous by how they look

 #EndBSL

-In November 2023, the UK Government announced that it will be a criminal offence to own an XL bully dog in England and Wales without a certificate of exemption from the 31st of January 2024.
-They also published guidance to help owners prepare for the ban.
-In a matter of months, the XL bully will join the pit bull terrier, Japanese Tosa, Dogo Argentino and Fila Braziliero as illegal types of dog.
+On November 2023, the UK Government announced that from the 31st of December 2023 it will be against the law to have an XL Bully in a public place without a lead and muzzle.
+It will also be a criminal offence to own an XL bully dog in England and Wales without a certificate of exemption from the 31st of January 2024.
+The XL bully has now joined the growing list of banned breeds which includes the pit bull terrier, Japanese Tosa, Dogo Argentino and Fila Braziliero all prohibited under the Dangerous Dog Act as illegal types of dog.

 We are incredibly disappointed with the decision to add the XL bully to this law.
 We, along with our partners at the Dog Control Coalition, want to keep everyone safe - but we believe this is not the best way to do so.